interledgerjs/ilp/README.md

 * [createLogger](#create-logger), a function to create a name spaced logger.
 * [createMiddleware](#create-middleware), a function to create server middleware for an SPSP receiver.
 * [createPlugin](#create-plugin), a function to get an ILP plugin from the environment or testnet.
-* [createServer](#create-server), a function to create a STREAM server listening for new incoming connections.
+* [receive](#receive), a function to create an invoice representing a handle to a STREAM server waiting to receive a specific amount.
 * [pay](#pay), a function to make a STREAM payment to either a Payment Pointer or an ILP Address using appropriate shared secret.

 ## Installation